 8400 Airport Blvd.

-Dauphin Island is accessible by Alabama Highway 193, via Interstate 10, the southern terminus for Interstate 65.
+Mobile is accessible via Interstate 10, the southern terminus for Interstate 65.

-Greyhound offers daily bus service, including holidays, to and from Mobile, which is about 35 miles away.
+Greyhound offers daily bus service, including holidays, to and from Mobile.
 You will need to arrange transportation to your destination from the station.
 Hours of operation are subject to change.
 Call to verify information before making travel plans.

 2545 Government Blvd.